addff/2310-ITT440/10% Individual Assignment/NUR FARIZAH BINTI AIZAM 2023190255/README.md

 Special Functions: SciPy includes a collection of special mathematical functions, such as Bessel functions, gamma functions, and more.

-File Input/Output: It provides functions for reading and writing data in various formats, including MATLAB files, NetCDF, and more
+File Input/Output: It provides functions for reading and writing data in various formats, including MATLAB files, NetCDF, and more.

+Overall, SciPy is a powerful tool for scientists, engineers, and researchers who need to perform a wide range of numerical and scientific computations using Python.
+It complements other libraries like NumPy and Matplotlib, providing a comprehensive ecosystem for scientific computing in Python.